sendgrid/docs/content/docs/for-developers/sending-email/building-an-smtp-email.md

 - When using the API, if our system encounters a parsing error, the message will be bounced to the address specified in the MAIL FROM portion of the SMTP session.
 The MAIL FROM address is re-written when we send the email out for final delivery, so it is safe to set this to an address that can receive the bounces so that you will be alerted to any errors.
 - When sending Unicode characters via the SMTP API, you should escape these characters using the `\u` escape character.
 When you do this, Unicode characters like ` á` becomes `\u00E1`.

-## 	Customizing your send (filters)
+## 	Customizing your send

-You can customize the emails you send via SMTP by using different settings (also referred to as filters).
+You can customize the emails you send via SMTP by using different settings.
 Change these settings in the **X-SMTPAPI header**.

 For example, to send a blind carbon copy (BCC) of your email to the address example@example.com, include the following in your X-SMTPAPI header: